 Of course, there’s the additional cost of lessons in Eindhoven and Amsterdam, whether in a group setting or one-on-one tutoring.
 These fees do not cover food, travel insurance, shopping/spending money etc.

-Traveling to Eindhoven or Amsterdam in the Netherlands is an unforgettable opportunity, and immersion is one of the most powerful ways to gain proficiency and in-depth of vocabulary.
-If you have the time and money to book in a study abroad or immersion program, definitely do your research and determine if Eindhoven or Amsterdam is a feasible option.
+If you have the time and money to book a study abroad or immersion program, definitely do your research and determine if Eindhoven or Amsterdam is a feasible option.

 Online or in-person Dutch lessons with a private tutor offer the advantage of face-to-face instruction.
 Depending on your goals and learning style, your teacher will be able to adapt lessons to suit you.